 Why Having an Online Presence Is Important for Job Searching

+If you really want to use social media as a tool to land your dream job, then you need to be willing to expand your presence online beyond just the basics.
 Information for just about everyone can be found online by someone who knows how to conduct the right search.
 That’s right.
 Personal information such as your name, address, and phone number are on the Internet.
-But if you really want to use social media as a tool to land your dream job, then you need to be willing to expand your presence online beyond just the basics.

 And one of the best ways to prove how well you can fit in at one of your target companies is by using social media sites to reveal your personality.
-A printed-out résumé (or even one viewed on a computer screen through a word-processing program) can only witness to your skills; a profile on a social media site can demonstrate your passions, your personality, and your uniqueness.
+A printed-out résumé (or even one viewed on a computer screen) can only witness to your skills; a profile on a social media site can demonstrate your passion, your personality, and your uniqueness.

 Regardless of whether you search for your name online to see what comes up, you can bet that someone else will — namely the hiring managers at most (if not all!) of the companies you apply to.
 Recruiters from almost every field and industry take classes each year to find out about advanced Google techniques that can help them find and screen talent.

-In fact, many recruiters conduct Internet searches (mostly through Google) on the people they’re placing as part of their due diligence and responsibility.
+In fact, many recruiters report that conducting Internet searches (mostly through Google) on the people they’re placing is part of their due diligence and responsibility.
 In other words, they wouldn’t be doing their jobs if they didn’t investigate your online presence.

 The unfairness of this situation is that most people don’t know how to manage what information is found out about them online.
 So although you may be making a huge splash with great Google results from social media sites, your online presence may actually be a very serious liability.
 The solution?
 Proactively manage your online reputation.